M41 Walker Bulldog: America’s Cold War Light Tank

 A M41 muzzle brake from the 76mm main gun — part of the author’s collection.
 Image: Author

-In addition to the main gun, the Bulldog was equipped with a coaxial M1919A4 .30-cal. machine gun along with a heavier M2 .50 caliber on an anti-aircraft mount at the turret hatch.
+In addition to the main gun, the Bulldog was equipped with a coaxial M1919A4 .30-cal. machine gun along with a heavier M2 .50 caliber machine gun on an anti-aircraft mount at the turret hatch.
 Though designed to be able to get out of a fight quickly, the Bulldog could stand and fight against similarly sized threats of the era.

 Around 5,500 were manufactured by the end of 1954 when production ceased.
 It was one of the three main tanks developed for the U.S. Army in the early stages of the Cold War, along with the M47 Patton medium tank, and the M103 heavy tank.
 All three certainly resembled siblings — though the Bulldog was clearly the runt of the litter.